 Whether you confront your spouse at this stage is something that you’ll have to consider very carefully.
 It depends on your situation and what you think their reaction will be.
 My biggest concern is that they would react by cutting off your access to all joint accounts and credit cards so then you have no access to funds.

-Next, consider getting professional help either from an attorney or a debt counselling service like Care One Debt Relief Services (Affiliate).
+Next, consider getting professional help either from an attorney or a debt counselling service.
 It’s important that you get competent advice about securing access to your accounts and whether you can dispute any withdrawals as fraudulent.
 If you or your spouse has filed for divorce there may be legal orders in place that bar you from making changes to accounts.
 This is why you need professional help.

 Photo Credit: 2014© www.clipart.com